developer-zebra/developer-zebra-site/src/devicetracker-onprem/3-0/guide/setup/index.md

 ## Client Install & Setup

-Install Device Tracker On-Prem client on the supported Zebra device to register the device and transmit data to the server.
+Install Device Tracker On-Prem client app to register the device and transmit data to the server.
 The device must be connected to the same network as the server.
-Client install and setup can be accomplished either manually or remotely with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management) system.
+Client app installation and configuration can be performed either manually or remotely, with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management) system for device deployment.

 ### Client Installation

-Device Tracker On-Prem 2.3.1 or earlier cannot be upgraded to 3.0.
-Prior versions must be [uninstalled](./#clientuninstallation) before installing Device Tracker 3.0.
+_Device Tracker On-Prem client application 2.3.1 or earlier cannot be upgraded to 3.0._ Prior versions must be [uninstalled](./#clientuninstallation) before installing Device Tracker 3.0.
+There are two methods for client app installation:

-<p>Steps for client installation on the device, which may be performed either manually or with an EMM (Enterprise Mobile Management):</p>
+* **Manual installation** - manually copy and install the client app to the device.
+* **Remote installation** - use Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobile Management) tool to create a StageNow profile for device deployment.

+#### Manual Installation
+Steps for manual client installation:

 1. Download Device Tracker On-Prem client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software.html).
 Extract the files:<br>
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• DTRKClient.apk<br>